-This article best applies for a brand pop up, however it can be largely implement with other events.
+*This article is most relevant for a brand pop-up, but it can also be applied to other types of events.

 Consider the following questions:

-- Why do I want to do a pop up? — Do I want to connect with the community, do I want to showcase my work, do I want to sell it, do I want to keep the focus on me, or is it important for me to collaborate with other artists/creatives for this pop up event.
+- Why do I want to do a pop-up?
+Do I want to connect with the community, showcase my work, sell it, keep the focus on me, or collaborate with other artists/creatives for this pop-up event?

-- Staff - Consider all the elements required in a hiring process (eg. resumes, brand compatibility, work hours, contracts, etc).
-This is important to make sure the liability is set between both parties and your companies information is protected by law.
+- Staff: Consider all the elements required in the hiring process (e.g. resumes, brand compatibility, work hours, contracts, etc.).
+This is important to ensure that liability is established between both parties and company information is protected by law.

 - Independent Contractor Agreement

-- Work schedule - a document containing contact info, responsibilities, work hours, break time, etc.
+- Work schedule: a document containing contact information, responsibilities, work hours, break time, etc.

-- Space: Make sure you know the space capacity limit, end time, length of set-up/install/teardown, square footage, type of event(s) that can be held in the venue, SOP status, and any special feature/limitations.
-Consider renting furniture/props/event equipment; or hiring a fabricator
+- Space: Make sure you know the space's capacity limit, end time, length of set-up/install/teardown, square footage, type of event(s) that can be held in the venue, SOP status, and any special features/limitations.
+Consider renting furniture/props/event equipment or hiring a fabricator.

-- Visual: Think about product merchandising, brand guidelines, lighting.
-Should the product be the focus of your event, will attendees also socialize within the space?
+- Visual: Think about product merchandising, brand guidelines, and lighting.
+Should the product be the focus of your event?
+Will attendees also socialize within the space?

-- Audio: Create a playlist, get a DJ, sound limitations.
-This is an opportunity to reach out to another community partner to create music for your brand and/or event
+- Audio: Create a playlist, hire a DJ, and consider any sound limitations.
+This is an opportunity to collaborate with another community partner to create music for your brand and/or event.

 - No Sale permit - subject to event type